cockroachdb/docs/_includes/v19.1/misc/external-urls.md

 - <sup>3</sup> The file system backup location on the NFS drive is relative to the path specified by the `--external-io-dir` flag set while [starting the node](start-a-node.html).
 If the flag is set to `disabled`, then imports from local directories and NFS drives are disabled.

+- <sup>4</sup> <span class="version-tag">New in v19.1:</span> The host component of a NFS/Local can either be empty or the `nodeID`.
+If the `nodeID` is specified, it is currently ignored (i.e., any node can be sent work and it will look in its local input/output directory); however, the `nodeID` will likely be required in the future.

-- <sup>4</sup> A custom root CA can be appended to the system's default CAs by setting the `cloudstorage.http.custom_ca` [cluster setting](cluster-settings.html), which will be used when verifying certificates from an S3-compatible service.
+- <sup>5</sup> A custom root CA can be appended to the system's default CAs by setting the `cloudstorage.http.custom_ca` [cluster setting](cluster-settings.html), which will be used when verifying certificates from an S3-compatible service.

-- <sup>5</sup> The `AWS_REGION` parameter is optional since it is not a required parameter for most S3-compatible services.
+- <sup>6</sup> The `AWS_REGION` parameter is optional since it is not a required parameter for most S3-compatible services.
 Specify the parameter only if your S3-compatible service requires it.

 #### Example file URLs